Singapore reports highest single-day rise in COVID-19 cases | Health

 - Singapore

-Singapore's health ministry reported 2,478 new COVID-19 cases on Thursday, the highest since the beginning of the pandemic.
-The country also reported two new deaths due to the coronavirus.
+Singapore's health ministry reported 2,909 new cases of COVID-19 on Friday, the highest since the beginning of the pandemic, while it recorded eight new deaths from the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)